thebenfirsty/thebenfirsty/README.md

-## 👋 Hi, I'm Ben Firstenberg
+##  Hi, I'm Ben Firstenberg, this page details my software engineering work and To Do list.

-I'm currently focused on deepening my understanding of core programming principles, with an emphasis on:

-- Software engineering fundamentals
-- Data structures and algorithms
-- Framework documentation
+### Current Focus – Foundations First

+I'm currently engaged in a focused, in-depth study of modern frameworks to strengthen my core engineering skills.
+My current learning path includes:

+- **Django (complete)** and **Node.js** for backend web development
+- **React Native** for cross-platform mobile development
+- **PyTorch (in progress)** for foundational machine learning and deep learning

+In the past, I’ve often jumped straight into hands-on projects (see below)—because that’s how I learn best at first.
+Once I’ve built a working mental model through experimentation, I find it helpful to step back and study the details in a structured way.
+This two-step approach helps me reinforce and refine what I’ve learned.

+For each framework, my process is:

-- In-depth tutorials and deployment practices
+- Complete tutorials and study official documentation
-- Cloud services and DevOps fundamentals
+- Build 2–3 focused, "simple" projects to internalize key concepts
+- Deploy each project to the cloud to gain experience with real-world infrastructure, DevOps workflows, and deployment pipelines

+This approach allows me to both deepen my technical expertise and prepare for building scalable, production-grade systems.

+---

+### Algorithm Practice – Building Problem-Solving Intuition

+In parallel, I’m studying data structures and algorithms through structured LeetCode practice.
+My goal is to build strong problem-solving intuition and fluency with key patterns.

+Completed categories:

+- **Arrays & Strings**: Two pointers, sliding window, binary search, prefix sum
+- **Hashmaps**: Frequency counters, sets

+Currently studying:

+- **Graphs**: DFS, BFS

+Next up:

+- **Stacks & Queues**
+- And beyond—we’ll see what the journey brings

+---

-My learning is hands-on, and I’ve built several projects that reflect my curiosity and evolving skill set:
+As for my existing work, I’ve built several projects that reflect my curiosity and evolving skill set:

 ---